Observation of a gapped phase in the one-dimensional $S = {\frac{1}{2}}$ Heisenberg antiferromagnetic chain Cu(Ampy)ClBr: Conclusion

 In this work, we have successfully synthesized and studied the magnetic and thermodynamics properties of $S=1/2$ compound Cu(Ampy)ClBr, employing various bulk and local probe techniques down to 0.06 K. The Cu$^{2+}$ ions constitute a zigzag chain structure with moderate antiferromagnetic (AFM) interaction between the Cu-local moments.
 The average AFM exchange interaction is $J/k_{B} \sim 18(2)$ K from the broad maxima in the susceptibility.
 Cu(Ampy)ClBr does not exhibit any static magnetic ordering, instead shows the presence of persistent dynamics of Cu$^{2+}$ moments down to 0.06 K, which is well below the CW temperature $\theta_{CW}$ of $-9$ K.

-Our data reveal the presence of a gapped ground state which appears to be the dimer-singlet state arising from an interplay of the randomness parameter and frustrating next-nearest neighbor interaction.
+Our data reveal the presence of a gapped ground state.
+This could be due to a dimer-singlet state arising from an interplay of the randomness parameter and frustrating next-nearest neighbor interaction or pseudogap resulting from defects in the spin-chain.
 A diffusive motion of spinons is detected through the field variation of the $\mu$SR relaxation rate in addition to a contribution with a Redfield variation which is suggested to originate from muon sites near the chain-ends.
-This work should motivate others to examine the excitations in this system through, for example, inelastic neutron scattering in deuterated samples to try to arrive at a microscopic model Hamiltonian.
+This work should motivate others to prepare single crystals and examine the excitations in this system through, for example, inelastic neutron scattering in deuterated samples to try to arrive at a microscopic model Hamiltonian.
 Thermal transport is another suggested direction to probe spinon excitations. \\